Stable Super-Resolution of Images: A Theoretical Study: Main Results

-For example, the monomials $\{1,t,\cdots,t^{M-1}\}$ form a T-system on any closed interval of the real line. \edit{In fact, T-system can be understood as a generalization of ordinary monomials.} For instance, it is not difficult to verify that any ``polynomial'' $\sum_{m=1}^M b_m \phi_m(t)$ of a T-system $\{\phi_m\}_{m=1}^M$ has at most $M-1$ distinct zeros on $\I$.
-Or, given $M$ distinct points on $\I$, there exists a unique polynomial of $\{\phi_m\}_{m=1}^M$ that interpolates these points.
-Note also that \edit{the} linear independence of $\{\phi_m\}_{m=1}^M$ is a necessary{---but not sufficient---}condition for forming a T-system.

-In the context of super-resolution, for example, translated copies of the Gaussian window $e^{-t^2}$ form a T-system on any interval, and so do many other windows~\cite{karlin1966tchebycheff}. \edit{As we will see later, the notion of T-system allows us to design a nonnegative polynomial with prescribed zeros on $\I$, that plays a key role in the 2-D construction.}
+For example, the monomials $\{1,t,\cdots,t^{M-1}\}$ form a $\mathcal{C}$-system on any closed interval of the real line. \edit{In fact, $\mathcal{C}$-system can be \editr{interpreted} as a generalization of ordinary monomials.} For instance, it is not difficult to verify that any ``polynomial'' $\sum_{m=1}^M b_m \phi_m(t)$ of a $\mathcal{C}$-system $\{\phi_m\}_{m=1}^M$ has at most $M-1$ distinct zeros on \editr{the interval} $\I$.
+Or, given $M$ distinct points, there exists a unique polynomial of $\{\phi_m\}_{m=1}^M$ that interpolates these points.
+Note also that \edit{the} linear independence of $\{\phi_m\}_{m=1}^M$ is a necessary{---but not sufficient---}condition for forming a $\mathcal{C}$-system. \editr{As an example} in the context of super-resolution, translated copies of the Gaussian window $e^{-t^2}$ form a $\mathcal{C}$-system on any interval \editr{of the real line}, and so do many other windows~\cite{karlin1966tchebycheff}. \edit{As we will see later, the notion of $\mathcal{C}$-system allows us to design a nonnegative polynomial with prescribed zeros on \editr{the interval} $\I$, \editr{and this polynomial will play} a key role in} \editr{establishing the main results of this paper.}